rich710se/ROOT/homeassistant/confusing_ha_terms.md

 When you use one of the Hassio installers (HassOS/Generic linux) you get a set of docker containers in addition to the main part (Home Assistant)

+**Base set of containers for Hassio:**

+- Home Assistant
+- Hassio Supervisor
+- DNS

+**Some key aspects:**

+- _Every_ Hassio installation uses docker.
-Hassio can be installed on _any_ linux OS.
+- Hassio can be installed on _any_ linux OS.

-_Every_ Hassio installation uses docker.
+- Hassio does not have automations
+- Hassio does not have integrations
+.
+The Add-on store is _only_ aviable _if_ you installed Home Assistant with Hassio.

 [More information about Hassio](https://www.home-assistant.io/hassio/)

-The Add-on store is _only_ aviable _if_ you installed Home Assistant with Hassio.

 ## HassOS